mautrix/syncproxy/README.md

 you can build from source:

 0. Have [Go](https://golang.org/) 1.15 or higher installed.
-1. Clone the repository (`git clone https://github.com/tulir/mautrix-syncproxy.git`).
+1. Clone the repository (`git clone https://github.com/mautrix/syncproxy.git`).
-2. Build with `go build`.
+2. Build with `go build -o mautrix-syncproxy`.
 The resulting executable will be in the current directory named `mautrix-syncproxy`.

 Configuring is done via environment variables.